Ballinteer

+The population of all electoral divisions labelled as Ballinteer was 15,659 as of the 2022 census.

 Geography

 Ballinteer is located approximately 10 km from the city centre.
 To the west is Rathfarnham, to the east is Sandyford and Stepaside, to the south are the Dublin Mountains, and to the north is Dundrum.
 Ballinteer is also bordered by the 120 ha Marlay Park.

 History

-Ballinteer originally consisted of some housing groups off Ballinteer Avenue (Mayfield Terrace, Ballinteer Gardens, and Ballinteer Park), built between the 1920s and 1950s, and locally referred to as 'Old Ballinteer'.
-Ludford Estate was built in the late 1960s, followed by Ballinteer Drive, Grove, Crescent, Close.
+Ballinteer originally consisted of some housing roads off Ballinteer Avenue (Mayfield Terrace, Ballinteer Gardens, and Ballinteer Park), built between the 1920s and 1950s, and locally referred to as Old Ballinteer.
+Ludford Estate, off Ballinteer Road, was built in the late 1960s, followed by Ballinteer Drive, Grove, Crescent, Close.
 The latter four roads were originally called Lissadel Estate when built in the late 1960s and early 1970s.
+Woodpark estate was built along the Southern side of Ballinteer Avenue which included a new shopping area with a public house.
 The sprawling estate of Broadford was built between the mid-1970s and early 1980s along with the ex-council estate Hillview.
-The most recent estate, Ballintyre, began construction in 2005 and was finished in mid-2008.
+The most recent estate, Ballintyre, built adjacent to Woodpark upper end, all the way to the end of Ballinteer Avenue, began construction in 2005 and was finished in mid-2008.
+Ballinteer Avenue also retains a large Catholic Church, large supermarket with second public house and boys and girls primary schools.

 Amenities

 Ballinteer has a range of shops and businesses including a mid-size supermarket located along Ballinteer Avenue.
 Also located here is a post office, two betting shops and two public houses.
 Every New Year's Day, the two public houses play a game of soccer in nearby Marley Park.
 Marlay Park is a large open parkland, with a craft centre near the old "big house"; the park hosts major concerts every year.
 Aside from St. Enda's, Dodder Park and Bushy Park (see above) and small green spaces, the area also hosts two golf clubs.